maxischaller/maxischaller.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
-I am a Econ PhD student at the [Berlin School of Economics](https://berlinschoolofeconomics.de/home).
+I am an Econ PhD student at the [Berlin School of Economics](https://berlinschoolofeconomics.de/home).
 I also work as a research associate at the [German Institute of Economic Research](https://www.diw.de/sixcms/detail.php?id=diw_01.c.617916.en) (DIW Berlin).

 My research interests include labor economics, applied microeconomics and structural microeconometrics.